mmertama/FigmaQML/README.md

 #### Execute
 * Application UI built and executed
-* For debug and verfication
+* For debug and verification
 * Available only for Linux

 #### Save